 Long-Term ROI: The right SMP should provide immediate value and long-term ROI.

 For example, Torii customers often adopt Torii for the cost-saving capabilities, but they renew thanks to the operationalization of the SaaS ecosystem.
 An effective SMP doesn’t simply save you time or money; it changes your company’s relationship with technology.
 Giving you a holistic and insightful overview.

 How Can I Convince C-suite That We Need SaaS Management?

 Convincing C-suite executives to invest in a SaaS Management Platform requires a strategic approach.
 Demonstrate the value of SMPs by focusing on four key aspects:

 Risk mitigation: Second in that list of long-term threats was cybersecurity.
 And, as we all know, most data breaches occur due to human error—often via shadow IT apps or apps that should have been deprovisioned.
-Highlight how an SMP can uncover hidden apps, automate offboarding processes, and offer better insight into the risk profiles of your apps based on integrations.
+Highlight how an SMP can uncover hidden apps, how automated workflows can speed up offboarding processes, and offer better insight into the risk profiles of your apps based on integrations.

 Operational efficiency: Time is precious, and your CIO won’t OK a new tool unless they’re sure it reduces, not increases, manual tasks.
 Reinforce the benefits of streamlined processes, automation, and centralized management, saving time, increasing consistency, reducing errors, and increasing productivity.

 Data-driven decision-making: A good leader always craves new data to inform their decisions, and your CIO is no exception.
 Explain how an SMP provides insights and analytics to drive informed decision-making and strategic planning, ensuring your organization maximizes its SaaS investments.

 If you’re looking for the final blow in the battle for an SMP, don’t forget to lean on trusted experts that CIOs trust—such as Gartner.